lekhak03/sketch-app/README.md

 A modern, minimalist web drawing app that lets users sketch with various brush styles, stroke widths, and background colors.
 Designed to be calm, clean, and responsive — perfect for sketching ideas or digital doodles.

-> ⚠️ Real-time sync, storage, and advanced backend features will be added separately — this repository focuses on the **frontend only**.
+> ⚠️ Real-time sync, storage, and advanced backend features will be added separately

 ---